 TIP #1: Follow along with this post by downloading the free sample Revit model and textures from the Enscape website or via this link.
-Alternatively, for non-Revit users, check out the standalone Enscape file (256 MB download) or the web standalone (browser-based experience) to explore the same project in real-time.
+Alternatively, for non-Revit users, check out the standalone Enscape file (256 MB download) or the web standalone (browser-based experience) to explore the same project in real time.

-Revit model with default Enscape lighting & exposure settings
+Autodesk Revit model with default Enscape lighting & exposure settings

-The results shown in image above are very compelling, but what about models in the schematic design phase that do not have materials fully developed yet or lighting fixtures placed?
+The results shown in the image above are very compelling, but what about models in the schematic design phase that do not have materials fully developed yet or lighting fixtures placed?
 Or what if I want to explore the plenum space, for a project in the construction document phase, to look for structural or MEP issues?
 You may find that the space is too dark.
 This post will address these questions.

 Revit view of subject model

 There are multiple reasons the following scene looks too dark.
 The first reason has to do with the fact that a ceiling, or floor/roof above, has not been modeled to fully enclose the room.
 Thus, a large area of the image is showing a very bright sky, which causes all the elements in the foreground to look much darker; like when we take a photo of someone standing in front of a sunlit window.

 Simply adding a ceiling, or exposed structure, to the space causes Enscape’s auto exposure mechanism to brighten the areas which were previously too dark.
 Of course, changing the time of day would have added natural light and brightened the scene, since there was no top on our model, but that is not the real-world effect we are aiming for here.